yangshun/tech-interview-handbook/contents/resume.md

 There are lots of articles writing about how recruiters only spend an average of about 10 seconds to screen each resume.
 The news is, this is true because resume screening is such a menial, robotic and repetitive task.
 In fact, many applicant tracking systems (ATS) now are so advanced that they can parse your resume automatically, search for specific keywords in your resume, and score your resume based on the weights pre-assigned to each keyword.

-Finding a job is a two-way fit — the company wants someone with the relevant skills required, but it is also important for the applicant to fit in the company culture, and be able to gain something out of his stint.
+Finding a job is a two-way fit — the company wants someone with the relevant skills required, but it is also important for the applicant to fit in the company culture, and be able to gain something out of their stint.
 Hence, honesty is the single most important criteria in a resume.

 There is a delicate balance between finding the right job vs. finding a job.
 Getting rejected does not always mean you are not good enough.
 Sometimes, it just means you are not a right fit for what the company is looking for.